-Newcomers and visitors to Ipswich inevitably suggest installing a traffic light at the confusing intersection of Market, Central, North Main and South Main Streets, but locals know it would be a bad idea if there was one.
-It’s the best show in town!
+Newcomers and visitors to Ipswich inevitably suggest installing a traffic light at the confusing intersection of Market, Central, North Main and South Main Streets, but most people agree it would be a bad idea.

 Appleton Farms was gifted to the Trustees of Reservations by Francis and Joan Appleton in 1998.
 Originally granted to Ipswich settler Samuel Appleton, it is the oldest continuously operating farm in America.
 The farm continued in family ownership for seven generations, and the extended family built homes along Waldingfield Rd. and the nearby vicinity.

 Snowstorms on the 20th and 24th of February 1717 covered the earth up to 20 ft. deep.
 In some places houses were completely buried, and paths were dug from house to house under the snow.
 A widow in Medford burned her furniture to keep the children warm.

 The Fox Creek Canal is the oldest man-made tidewater canal in the United States, dug in 1820.
 In 1938 it was dredged to accommodate ship-building at Robinson’s Boatyard, where small minesweepers were constructed for World War II.

 Choate Island was originally known as Hog Island, and is the largest island in the Crane Wildlife Refuge and is the site of the Choate family homestead, the Proctor Barn, the White Cottage, and the final resting place of Mr. and Mrs. Cornelius Crane.
 There are great views from the island summit of the Castle Neck dunes and Plum Island Mount Agamenticus in Maine.